chadgeary/cloudoffice/scw/README.md

 ssh-keygen
 ```

-Install the Digital Ocean CLI and authenticate/generate token+key.
-A [Digital Ocean account](https://cloud.digitalocean.com/registrations/new) is required to continue.
+Install the Scaleway CLI and authenticate/generate token+key.
+A [Scaleway Account](https://console.scaleway.com/register) is required to continue.
 ```
 #############################
 ##         Scaleway        ##